HamiltonDB/PythonAccountingCourse/README.md

 I have provided some resources here that I found to be high quality for a variety of topics you will need when first starting

-Keep in mind some things will be very confusing in the beginning for those not familiar with programming but I assure you as you move forwards and learn more things will fall into place.
+Keep in mind some things will be very confusing in the beginning for those not familiar with programming but I assure you that as you move forwards and learn, more things will fall into place.

 For learning, this class is pretty much just a list of assignments.
 The goal of this is to have students self-study with the below resources to complete these assignments.
 The assignments are also specifically targeted to force learning the necessary skills to complete the units.